AndreasOA/csgo_buyorder/README.md

 ## Installation

+Required packages:
+- pandas
+- bs4
+- discord
+- (selenium)

-Checkout this repo and create a file in the misc folder called credentials.json
+Checkout this repo and create a file in the misc folder called **credentials.json**.

 ```json
 {